 Here are 5 people you really don’t want to date when dating after marriage:

 1. The Trasher.

 The trasher is the person who cannot stop trashing his or her ex.
 He/she is constantly calling her “the bitch” or “the asshole.”
 Or he/she is telling you about every little thing the ex does that bothers him/her (in detailed stories that take a half hour.)

-The trasher is clearly is not over the anger and bitterness of the separation, and needs either time or therapy or both.
+The trasher is clearly is still angry and bitter over the separation, and needs either time or therapy or both.
 You can try telling him or her in a constructive way that they need to stop trashing their ex.
 If that doesn’t work, you need to say bu-bye.

 2. The sticker.

 This person is the opposite of the trasher.
 He or she is sticking to their ex like glue.
 He talks about what a great mother she is.
 She talks about what a great friend he’s been.
 They spend a lot of time together “for the kids.”
 It’s possible that the sticker wants to get back together with his or her ex.

 I actually went out with a sticker several years ago.
 He talked about his ex in such a loving way that I kept saying,”you should get back together.”
 To this day, he is still single.
 He’s had a million girlfriends, but always ends the relationship.
 I want to clarify that I think it is wonderful when ex’s can get along and have birthday dinners with their kids as a family, but you will know if it’s gone beyond that, so don’t fool yourself.